LOST REASONS THAT AREN’T IN YOUR CRM:

 3. Let the client know if and what synergies exist between your businesses and what the next steps are.

-2. Use a discovery prompter: You are about to launch into a series of discovery questions to start an open conversation with your prospect.
+4.As a powerful bonus, ask the prospect what they want to get out of the call. - Use a discovery prompter: You are about to launch into a series of discovery questions to start an open conversation with your prospect.
 Some of these questions will seem intrusive, so it’s key that you let them know what the potential impact for them would be.
 For example, you could tell them, “Our clients decrease conversion rates by replicating their top performers and decreasing onboarding times.”

 Conclusion